 Carolina Breast Friends was founded on the idea of breast cancer Survivors supporting each other with uplift, insight, and the compassion that comes from being on a common journey.
 It was the dream of our founder, Kristy Adams-Ebel--who was going through breast cancer and bringing to life the support she knew she wanted and could give in return (see story).
 Two of the primary ways we deliver this support today are our 1:1 Survivor Mentoring Program and our support gatherings at the Pink House.

 Now, we are bringing some of those elements together to make our support sessions even stronger for everyone, whether they are newly diagnosed or long-time Survivors and Thrivers!

 Our 1:1 Survivor Mentoring Program is going strong (see story), but now our vetted and experienced mentors will also be facilitating discussions at the flagship sessions in our Support Program: Survivors' Night and Young Survivors' Night.
-Plus we've added a third core session to the mix, called "I Have Breast Cancer.
+Plus we've added another session that we'll offer periodically, called "I Have Breast Cancer.
 Now What?"

-It's all part of the process of enhancing our program offerings.
-We've created program tracks on Wellbeing, Nutrition, Education, Self-Image, and, of course, Support.
+It's all part of how we are enhancing our program offerings.
+We have created program tracks on Wellbeing, Nutrition, Education, Self-Image, and, of course, Support.
 Within these tracks are sessions you've come to rely on and some new ones drawn from Survivor suggestions.
-Take a look at our color-coded calendar and session descriptions and you'll soon see the pattern.
+Take a look at our color-coded calendar and you'll soon see the pattern.

 Here's what's in store for the flagship sessions in the Support Program Track:

 I Have Breast Cancer.
 Now What?

-This session occurs every other month on the third Thursday from 6:30 - 8:00 p.m.
-It's an open forum where newly diagnosed Survivors can ask for advice.
+We will offer this session periodically as an open forum where newly diagnosed Survivors can ask for experience-based advice and persepctive.
 Mentors will be on hand to share their journey and shepherd the discussion as needed.
 Our goal is for each attendee to find support, insight, and understanding with people who have been where they are going.